 Your company culture is a key driver of workforce happiness and business success.
 But what if your culture isn’t what you want it to be?
 Changing organizational culture can be one of the most important challenges HR leaders will ever face.
 You’ll need to identify current cultural norms, understand how they affect your organization, and create a plan for achieving a culture that supports the business.

-If your workforce isn’t as happy, engaged, and purpose-driven as you’d like, this article is for you.
-Get started on your change journey by learning more about organizational culture and how (and when) to change it.
+If your workforce isn’t as happy, engaged, and purpose-driven as you’d like, you might be due for a culture transformation.
+Get started on your change journey by learning more about organizational culture, how (and when) to change it, and how HR can improve company culture to drive business impact.

 What is organizational culture, and why does it matter?

-Organizational culture is the shared values, beliefs, and norms that guide people’s behavior within a company.
+Organizational culture is the shared values, beliefs, behaviors, and norms that guide people’s actions and decisions within a company.
 Culture matters because workforce attitudes and behaviors directly affect key people outcomes such as employee engagement, productivity, and retention.

 Employee engagement is a key element of company culture.
 When employees feel connected to the mission and values of the organization, they’re more likely to be motivated to do their best work.
 An organization with a strong culture results in employees taking on meaningful work and feeling a sense of belonging.
 The resulting outcomes include higher morale, increased job satisfaction, and better performance.